lorenzopicoli/blog/content/posts/2024-selfhosted-recap.en.md

 draft = false
 +++

-# A Snapshot of My Self-Hosted Journey in 2024

 {{< table_of_contents >}}

 What started as a simple experiment with Pi-hole in February 2023 spiraled into a full-blown obsession with self-hosting.